dustymabe/summit-2016-container-lab/GettingStarted.md

 ```

-Now we can actually go inside the machine (ignoring the vagrantRepoHost_default which is just a helper VM for the lab) with:
+Now we can actually step inside the machine (ignoring the vagrantRepoHost_default which is just a helper VM for the lab) with:

 ```bash
 $ vagrant ssh